Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 - FAQ

-Spotify for Podcasters (formerly Anchor) provides completely free podcast hosting with no upload limits.
+Spotify for Creators (formerly Spotify for Podcasters and Anchor) provides completely free podcast hosting with no upload limits.
 You can record, edit, and distribute your podcast without spending anything.

 Here's the thing: Free doesn't mean feature-poor.
-Spotify for Podcasters includes tools that some paid hosts charge extra for.
+Spotify for Creators includes tools that some paid hosts charge extra for.

 Included Features: